 What is a Qualified Charitable Distribution (QCD)?
 Individuals who have an IRA may be required to withdraw a minimum distribution.
 The distribution counts as taxable income.
 However, a portion of it can be shared as a Qualified Charitable Distribution (QCD) – transferring a given amount from your IRA directly to a charitable organization such as Kids Above All.
 This reduces your taxable income, satisfies your required minimum distribution, and makes a difference in the lives of our students.

 Who qualifies?
 Individuals who were 70½ or older at the end of 2019.

 How much can I donate?
 The maximum amount you can donate is $100,000 per IRA owner or $200,000 per couple per year.

 If a current IRA rollover is not possible for you, please consider making Kids Above All the beneficiary of your retirement fund.
-Please consult with your tax advisor to determine if a qualified charitable distribution from your IRA is right for you and share any questions with Liz Teague, Director of Grants, at email@example.com.
+Please consult with your tax advisor to determine if a qualified charitable distribution from your IRA is right for you and share any questions with Liz Teague, Vice President of Operations, at email@example.com.